notslow/flocon-course/README.md

 2. Download and unpack the source files directly: [https://github.com/notslow/flocon-course/releases/tag/v2021](https://github.com/notslow/flocon-course/releases/tag/v2021)

 Then navigate on the command-line to the directory with the files then from the terminal prompt type: `docker run -p 8888:8888 -v $(pwd):/home/jovyan/work jupyter/minimal-notebook`
+Then copy and paste the link that appears in the terminal window into your browser

 You will need to install the proper Python dependencies for the course.
 This can be achieved via one of the following methods:
 1. Evaluate `dependencies.ipynb` via Jupyter Notebooks.